radekrepo/Clean-Coder-AI/.github/PULL_REQUEST_TEMPLATE/template.md

 ### Checklist
 - [ ] I have tested these changes locally.
+- [ ] I used docstrings on the begin of every function I created to describe it.
+Both humans and AI will have no problem to understand my code.
 - [ ] I'm making contribution to the `dev` branch.
 Direct contributions to `master` are not allowed.
 Don't worry, they will be merged to `master` on the nearest release.